Axis Platform / Sheet 02 / Pivot

 Strategy

 Quick Scan · Intelligence Pack · Capital Readiness Pack.
-Diagnoses the case, qualifies the decision, prices the carry.
+Diagnoses the case and qualifies the decision.
+Prices the carry — the cost of holding.

 B · Tier B — current